sql-machine-learning/elasticdl/elasticdl/doc/elastic_scheduling.md

 ## Test Case For Elastic Scheduling
-Assume we have a GKE cluster with three instances.
-Each instance is configured with 4 CPU cores and 15 GB memory.
+Assume we have a GKE cluster with three instances, and each instance is configured with 4 CPU cores and 15 GB memory.

 ### Setup priority classes

-Kubernetes provide job with priority through PriorityClass.
-To test the ability of elastic scheduling, you should create two customized PriorityClass.
-The first step is to save the following two yaml file as high-prio.yaml and low-prio.yaml respectively.
+Kubernetes provides priority for jobs using PriorityClass.
+To test the ability of elastic scheduling, you need to create two customized PriorityClass.
+Save the following two yaml files as high-prio.yaml and low-prio.yaml respectively.

 ```
 apiVersion: scheduling.k8s.io/v1